 In recent years, eggs with different colors and decorations can be found in many households to please the children.

 Even though it is a day of mourning for Greek Orthodox Christians, households are filled with the smell of the Easter tsoureki, the special sweet bread made to be eaten on Easter Sunday.

 The kneading of the tsoureki is of great importance.
 The loaves are usually round, featuring a red-dyed egg in the middle.
 Depending on the region in which the tsoureki bread is made, it will contain various spices and have different shapes.

 They also have different names, depending on the region.
-Names such as koutsounes, kouzounakia, kofinia, kalathakia, doxaria, avgoules, lazarakia and others, but all mean the same sweet loaf.
+Names such as koutsounes, kouzounakia, kofinia, kalathakia, doxaria, avgoules, lazarakia among others, but all refer to the same sweet loaf.